-If you are an entrepreneur or freelancer with the freedom to be location independent then you should try out coliving.
+If you are a entrpereneur or remot workers with the freedom to be location independent then you should try out coliving spaces and digital nomad retreats.

-Coliving spaces are popping up all over the world to service a new generation of location independent entrepreneurs, freelancers and remote employees who don’t want the typical 9-to-5 commuter lifestyle.
+Coliving spaces are popping up all over the world to service a new generation of digital nomads who don’t want the typical 9-to-5 commuter lifestyle.

-While the American Dream of the decades past was a house with a backyard in the suburbs, today’s entrepreneurs and social media creators value experiences more than possessions and the freedom to travel and create your own adventures is the ultimate experience.
+While the American Dream of the decades past was a house with a backyard in the suburbs, today’s entrepreneurs and social media creators value experiences more than possessions and the freedom to travel.

-At a coliving space, you are surrounded by other creative people from all over the world whom you can learn from and collaborate with.
+At a coliving space, you are surrounded by other creative remote workers from all over the world whom you can learn from and collaborate with.
 You can still enjoy your own private bedroom and bathroom while sharing a collective kitchen, meals, and workspace with others.
-This way you never have to eat alone.

 We are witnessing a growing convergence of the worlds of work and travel.
 The “coliving dream” offers a new way to live, work and play that wasn’t possible a decade ago.